What to expect

 - Breakfast included

-Day Four: Linderhof Castle and Ettal Monastery
+Day Four: Linderhof Palace

 Today we head to one of the most famous castles in Germany - the Linderhof Palace.
 This castle was also commissioned by King Ludwig II of Bavaria, intended as a private retreat for him, and it reflects his eccentric personality and love of nature.
 The king spent much of his time here, enjoying the solitude and tranquillity of the area.
 The palace is designed in the Rococo style, featuring intricate, elaborate interiours with rich decorations, gilded furniture, and luxurious materials.
-The structure is relatively small compared to other royal palaces but is stunningly detailed and ornate.
-Linderhof is surrounded by magnificent gardens, including terraces, fountains, and a large artificial lake.
-One of the most famous features is the 'Venus Grotto' - an artificial cave designed to resemble a mystical, water-filled grotto, which Ludwig II loved to visit.
-There’s also a large fountain and beautifully landscaped areas ideal for a peaceful stroll.
-Our tour takes us inside to see its grand rooms, including the Hall of Mirrors and the King's private chambers.

 - Breakfast included

-Day Five: Herreninsel
+Day Five: Herreninsel Island

 After breakfast, we depart Oberammergau and make our way to Prien am Chiemsee, located on the shore of Lake Chiemsee.
 This charming town is the gateway to the famous islands Herreninsel, home to Herrenchiemsee Palace, and Fraueninsel, which houses a historic abbey.
+The Herrenchiemsee palace is often referred to as 'Germany's Versailles' due to its inspiration from the opulent Palace of Versailles in France.

 Day Six: Berchtesgaden & Eagles Nest